 Reading time - 16 minutes

-Many people have misconstrued views of cannabis due to its categorisation as an illegal substance, but this doesn’t tell the whole story.
+Many people have misconstrued views of cannabis due to its categorization as an illegal substance, but this doesn’t tell the whole story.
 CBD is often assumed to be in the same category as street cannabis, and many still believe it is toxic upon consumption when this is far from the truth.

 Here at Amphora, we pride ourselves on offering the most up-to-date education on everything CBD, and why you shouldn’t worry about trying it for yourself.